Ranked Activation Shift for Post-Hoc Out-of-Distribution Detection: Introduction

 In recent years, several OoD detection methods have been proposed, covering a variety of methodological families~\cite{yang2024generalized, miyaigeneralized}.
 This paper focuses on \textit{post-hoc} OoD detection methods, which operate without the need for retraining past the initial classification task.
 This provides a strong advantage since the models can be directly integrated into existing pipelines with very low computational costs.
 Established post-hoc methods typically exploit either the penultimate layer activations or the model logits, which naturally exhibit useful information to detect OoD samples~\cite{hendrycks2018baseline, liu2020energy, yang2024generalized}.

-\textit{Score enhancing} post-hoc OoD detection methods improve the discriminative power of other logit-based OoD detection methods~\cite{liu2023gen}.
+\textit{Score-enhancing} post-hoc OoD detection methods improve the discriminative power of other logit-based OoD detection methods~\cite{liu2023gen}.
 They establish a rule to adjust intermediate layer activations to suppress noise hindering OoD detection and amplify relevant signals.
 Among these, we find ReAct~\cite{sun2021react}, DICE~\cite{sun2022dice}, ASH~\cite{djurisic2023extremely} and SCALE~\cite{xu2024scaling}.
 Although these methods perform well on a variety of settings, their performance tends to vary depending on the specific model architecture and datasets.
 Moreover, they require hyperparameter optimization, typically via access to an outlier dataset.
 This adds an additional layer of complexity to the task and ties the performance of the method to the correct choice of hyperparameters.
+We present a comparison of scoring and score-enhancing methods in~\cref{tab:compare}.

 In this paper, we present a \textbf{hyperparameter-free, score-enhancing OoD detection method} which performs robustly and consistently on different datasets and architectures by shifting the penultimate layer activations to match the mean ranked activation intensities found in ID data.